yxuco/vue-nft-delivery/README.md

 The `server.js` implements 2 APIs:

-* `/api/contracts` will return a list of pre-configured NFT contracts that this application will verify.
+* `/api/contracts` will return a list of pre-configured NFT contracts whose tokens can be verified by this application.
-* `/api/verify` will verify the client's signature of a NFT token ID, and retrieve the owner of a specified NFT token from an Ethereum node.
+* `/api/verify` will verify the user's signature of a NFT token ID, and retrieve the owner of a specified NFT token from an Ethereum node.

-It also uses [express.static](https://expressjs.com/en/starter/static-files.html) to serve static web content in `/public`, and the content of this application UI in `/nft-app` which we'll implement later in the next section.
+It also uses [express.static](https://expressjs.com/en/starter/static-files.html) to serve static web content in a `/public` folder, as well as the application bundle of the web UI in `/nft-app`, which we'll implement in the next section.

 During the development, the API server will listen on an HTTP port, but for production build, we should change it to use HTTPS.

 The configuration parameters are read from the file [config.json](./api/config.json), which includes

 * `port` is the API server's listen port.
 * `infura` is the URL of Ethereum node in [infura](https://infura.io/).
-You can create a free account in `infura`, and create a project, and get the project's endpoint for the Ethereum network where your NFT is minted and/or traded.
+You can create a free account in `infura`, and then create a project, and copy the project's endpoint for the Ethereum network where your NFT is minted and/or traded.
 * `contracts` is a list of NFT contracts to be handled by this application.
-The sample entries list 2 NFT contracts that I created tokens on the `rinkeby` test network.
+The sample entries list 2 NFT contracts that I created on the `rinkeby` test network.
 This list will be displayed as a selection list on the web UI that we'll implement in the next section.
+If you are interested in how to create such NFT contracts from scratch, refer to the [Sample NFT](https://github.com/yxuco/enft) project.

 The API `/api/verify` uses the contract ABI of the standard ERC-721 specification to fetch the owner address of a specified token.
 Thus, we store a copy of the ABI definition in [erc721.json](./api/erc721.json).

 Create [webpack.config.js](./api/webpack.config.js) for production bundle.
-Note that we build the production bundle to a parent `../dist` folder where we can add the web UI bundle later.
+Note that we'll build the production bundle to a parent `../dist` folder where we can add the web UI bundle later.
 We also added a rule to avoid the build error `Can't resolve 'electron'` for `web3.js`.

 Edit the scripts in [package.json](./api/package.json) for development and production.
 The production `start` script assumes that the application bundle is produced in the parent `../dist` folder.

-Start the API server using command `npm run dev`, which uses `nodemon` to watch files, and so the server will automatically restart whenever the code is updated.
+Start the API server using command `npm run dev`, which uses `nodemon` to watch files, and so the API server will automatically restart whenever the code is updated.

 Verify the API server by sending a request from another terminal: `curl http://localhost:3070/api/contracts`.